pvorb/clone/README.md

     npm install clone

-(It also works with browserify, ender or standalone.)
+(It also works with browserify, ender or standalone.
+You may want to use the option `noParse` in browserify to reduce the resulting file size, since usually `Buffer`s are not needed in browsers.)

 ## Example